-- Two additional CRAs have been registered in the EU: Nordic Credit Rating AS and Inbonis SA. - A number of credit rating agencies have lost ECAI status following their de-registration as a Credit Rating Agency under the CRA Regulation14.
+- Two additional CRAs have been registered in the EU: Nordic Credit Rating AS and Inbonis SA. - A number of credit rating agencies have lost ECAI status following their de-registration as a Credit Rating Agency under the CRA Regulation, and a registered entity has been renamed...